Androstenediol: Chemistry

 Androstenediol, also known as androst-5-ene-3β,17β-diol, is a naturally occurring androstane steroid.
 It is closely related structurally to androstenedione (A4; androst-4-ene-3,17-dione), dehydroepiandrosterone (DHEA; androst-5-en-3β-ol-17-one), and testosterone (androst-4-en-17β-ol-3-one), as well as to 3β-androstanediol (5α-androstane-3β,17β-diol).

 Derivatives and analogues of androstenediol, such as the 17α-substituted methandriol (17α-methylandrostenediol) and ethinylandrostenediol (17α-ethynylandrostenediol) as well as the naturally occurring 19-norandrostane derivative norandostenediol (19-nor-5-androstenediol), have been synthesized and studied.
 Methandriol and its esters are androgens and anabolic steroids while ethinylandrostenediol is an estrogen.

+Synthesis

+The chemical synthesis entails the reduction of the 17-keto group of DHEA:

+Esters

+A number of esters of Androstenediol have been prepared: